GrantBenR/GrantBenR/readme.md

 # Hi, this is the main account of Grant Rynders, a Junior in Computer Science at Wright State University.
-## I love software development of all kinds and am currently self-teaching reverse engineering!
+## I love software development of all kinds and am currently pursuing a hobby reverse engineering project!
+#### Jesus is Lord of my life. <a href="https://github.com/GrantBenR/Testimony"> Check out my testimony</a>

 # Highlights:
 ## <a href="https://github.com/GrantBenR/YsViDecomp">Ys Vi The Ark of Napishtim Decompilation</a>
 <div style="width:100%; display:inline-block;"><img style="width:300px; display:block; margin:auto;" alt="Thumbnail of Ys Vi The Ark of Napishtim with the full logo, Adol, Olha, and the black ark in the background" src="https://shared.fastly.steamstatic.com/store_item_assets/steam/apps/312540/capsule_616x353.jpg?t=1732664294"></img></div>